+Per Share Total

-Per Share Without With Without Over-allotment Over-allotment Over-allotment Underwriting Discounts and Commissions paid by us \$ 1.283 \$ 1.283 \$ 5,132,000 \$ 5,901,800 Expenses payable by us \$ 0.135 \$ 0.117 \$ 538,000 \$ 538,000
+Without Over-allotment With Over-allotment Without Over-allotment With Over-allotment

+Underwriting Discounts and Commissions

+paid by us \$ \$ \$ \$

+Expenses payable by us \$ \$ \$ \$

 We intend to use more than 10% of the net proceeds from the sale of our common stock to repay indebtedness owed by us to lenders that are affiliates of Lehman Brothers Inc., ABN AMRO Rothschild LLC, BMO Nesbitt Burns Corp., NatCity Investments, Inc. and Scotia Capital (USA) Inc. Accordingly, the offering is being made in compliance with the requirements of Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc.